Mangul-Lab-USC/benchmarking_SV/README.md

 ## Data

-The raw produced by the tools can be found here: https://github.com/Mangul-Lab-USC/benchmarking-sv-callers-paper/tree/master/Data/raw_data/mouse
+The raw vcf's produced by the tools can be found here: https://github.com/Mangul-Lab-USC/benchmarking-sv-callers-paper/tree/master/Data/raw_data/mouse/raw_vcf
-The custom vcf files, which are raw vcf's converted to the VCFv4.2 format can be found here:
+The custom vcf files, which are raw vcf's converted to the VCFv4.2 format can be found here: https://github.com/Mangul-Lab-USC/benchmarking-sv-callers-paper/tree/master/Data/raw_data/mouse
 The fastq and bam files used will be available soon

 ## Scripts